3 Gambits to Avoid at All Costs: Opening Traps That Backfire

 9.Bb3

-White has some space, but Black is already better with careful play.
+White has some space, but with careful play Black is already the better side.

 Why It Fails:

-• White gives up a developed piece without clear compensation.
+White loses a developed piece with no obvious compensation.

 Evaluation by Engines:

-• After best play, Black is typically +1 or more.
+After best-play, Black is usually +1 or greater.

 Common Refutations:

-• Black calmly retreats knights and breaks the center with …d5 or …f6.
+Black is coolly stepping his knights back and opening files in the center with …d5 or …f6.

-• The knight sacrifice doesn’t result in open lines or real threats.
+The knight sacrifice leads to no open lines or real threats.

-• Once White’s initial push runs out of steam, Black’s extra piece dominates.
+Once White’s initial surge loses momentum, Black’s extra piece reigns.

 Verdict: